gautamkrishnar/socli/README.rst

 For Windows
 '''''''''''

-Method 1 (Using Installer Easy way)
+Method 1 (Using Installer :star: Easy way)

 Download and install the latest release of